 Low risk of attack by domestic and/or transnational terrorist groups exists throughout the country.
 Targets may include public places and events, including those frequented by tourists, and transportation systems.

-High risk of violent crime (armed robbery and carjacking) exists throughout the country, especially in rural areas.
+High risk of violent crime (armed robbery, carjacking, and assault) exists throughout the country, especially in rural areas.

 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.